lincc-frameworks/tdastro/docs/simulations.rst

 is drawn from a distribution that is itself parameterized by the ``host_mass`` parameter.
 TDAstro handles the sequential processing of the graph so that all parameters are consistently sampled for each object.

-See the :doc:`Introduction Demo notebook<notebooks/introduction_demo.ipynb>` for details on how to define the parameter DAG.
+See the :doc:`Introduction notebook<notebooks/introduction>` for details on how to define the parameter DAG.